Opportunities and Outcomes

 - Demonstrate the ability to create and maintain a positive and democratic classroom climate that supports and facilitates learning for all students.

-To help our students reach these outcomes, Drexel’s program includes extraordinary learning opportunities such as:
+To help our students reach these outcomes, Drexel’s program includes extraordinary, in-classroom learning opportunities such as: